superryanguo/postDataWebGo/README.md

 Pls stick to the format, don't add mismatch sample, for hex format, space can be ignored.
 The Dec format value shouldn't be bigger than 255.

+## Combine your proto if more than one proto files
+- If there's import to refer to other proto files, combine them into one proto file

 ## A Quick Demo
 - Open the web page, input the hex data in the left text area:0801121739393964696e6767756167756140686f746d6c2e636f6d1a045279616e
 - Cick the file and choose the  myobject/myobject.proto